Gosport is a great place to live and work

 Being surrounded by the waters of Portsmouth Harbour and the Solent, sailing and other watersports are inevitably a major attraction in Gosport.
 However there is a wide range of other activity options including two golf courses; football, rugby and tennis clubs; plus Gosport Leisure Park with a leisure centre, swimming pool and an ice rink.

-In addition with its 3km Waterfront Trail; the Alver Valley Country Park; the 67 acre Wildgrounds nature reserve; and its beaches at Lee-on-the-Solent and Stokes Bay there are plenty of walks, as well as cycle routes.
+In addition with its 3km Waterfront Trail; the 200 ha (494 acres) Alver Valley Country Park, including the 27 ha (67 acres) Wildgrounds nature reserve; and its beaches at Lee-on-the-Solent and Stokes Bay there are plenty of walking, running and cycling routes.

 Proximity to the cities of Portsmouth, Southampton, Chichester and Winchester; the Isle of Wight plus New Forest and South Downs national parks also add to the quality of life on offer to Gosport residents.